 Walking Routes

-What sites should you visit depends on several factors that include your interests and how much time do you have.
-I will answer this question using common interests, i.e., what most people do.
+What sites you should visit depends on various factors, like your interests and available time.
+I will answer this question using common interests, in other words, what most people do.

 Common Questions

 Akko is mentioned in Egyptian writings from the 15th century BCE.
-But archeological findings at Tel Akko show there was a small settlement at the Early Bronze Age (around 3000 BCE).
+But archeological findings at Tel Akko show a small settlement existed in the Early Bronze Age (around 3000 BCE).

-After the Crusaders’ conquest, the city was renamed to St. John of Acre (or shortly Acre), after the Knights Hospitaller who had their headquarters there.
+After the Crusaders’ conquest, the city was renamed Saint John of Acre (or shortly Acre), after the Knights Hospitaller, who had their headquarters there.

-The Old City of Acre is on the UNESCO World Heritage List.
-It got there for its medieval Crusader buildings both under and above the ground.
-Moreover, Acre is an important example of an Ottoman walled town.
+The Old City of Acre, a UNESCO World Heritage site, is famous for its medieval Crusader buildings under and above the ground.
+Moreover, Acre is an important example of an Ottoman-walled town.
 It has typical urban elements such as the citadel, mosques, khans, and baths.

+If you love history and archeology, then Akko is worth a visit.
 Akko is one of the oldest cities in the world, with a rich history.
-Most of the historical structures belong either to medieval Crusaders or 18 – 19 century Muslims.
-Thus if you love history and archeology from those periods Akko is worth visiting.
-And you can find full list of POI in this post.
+Most historical structures belong to medieval Crusaders or 18 – 19 century Muslims.

 Summary